rpglab/Log/README.md

 By default, the log file will be automatically created when the class *DiaryXL* is instantiated with a unique file name (launching time is part of the log file name).

-Two examples are provided to show how to use the developed classes for logging purpose; (if counting the simple example in the main function of DiaryXL.java, then three examples).
+Two examples are provided to show how to use the developed classes for logging purpose; (if counting the simple example in the main function of *DiaryXL.java*, then three examples).
 Results for those three examples are also provided for users' convenience.

 ## Contact: